texstudio-org/texstudio/utilities/manual/source/editing.md

 create a multi-file template with it.
 You'll have to do this manually (see [The template format](background.md#the-document-template-format) below).

-User added templates can be edited or deleted by using the context menu in the template selection dialog.
+User-added templates can be edited or deleted by using the context menu in the template selection dialog.
 Built-in templates cannot be changed.